sabir-aspose/words-docs-com/en/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/convert-a-word-processing-document-from-docm-to-docx/_index.md

 timestamp: 2024-01-27-14-07-04
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page describes how to convert DOCM documents to DOCX while preserving macros and embedded content in a compliant manner.

+{{% /alert %}}

 On this page we will look at how to convert a document that contains VBA code and has a .docm extension to a .docx document.
 With this conversion, macros and vbaProject parts stored in a document in DOCM format will not be written to the DOCX.

 {{< nosnippet >}}